The My Number System in Japan and how it affects non-Japanese

 About companies employing foreigners

-After January 2016, the “My Number” will be listed on the withholding slip and various other payment records of salaried employee.
+The “My Number” is listed on the withholding slip and various other payment records of salaried employee.
 As a result, administrative agencies will get to know more about the submission of tax returns and the tax payment situation of foreign employees.
 When they apply for Permission for Extension of Period of Stay or for permanent residency, but they are not fulfilling their tax obligations, it will be evaluated as a negative factor.
 Companies need to pay attention to this and instruct employees as necessary.